Father’s Day (Titus 2:2)

 I know what you’re thinking: this one refers to no drinking.
 Well, not really.
 It definitely refers to alcohol, but it has a wider meaning.
 It’s about avoiding the extremes, being clear-headed, and maintaining self-control in all circumstances.

 This is going to be different for all of us.
-There’s probably at least one area of our life where it’s easy to get out of control.
+There’s probably at least one area of our lives where it’s easy to get out of control.
 I know enough of you that I can name some of the areas.
-With some of us, it’s toys.
+For some of us, it's about toys.
 We’ve got money, and we love to buy toys – whatever it is, cars, stereos, technology, drums.
 I’ve heard all of them.

 There’s also the stuff we eat and drink – too much or the wrong stuff.
 Then there’s the sexual area.
 A lot of us struggle in this area, and have come to realize that there’s no easy answers.
 Without being crude, I think it’s significant that the sign of circumcision, of being separated to the Lord, was done in this area.